baninho/Flunk/README.md

 # Flunk
-Matchmaking app for the famous flunkyball game encountered at festivals
+Matchmaking app for the famous flunkyball game encountered at festivals.

+Not just at festivals, everywhere, anytime.